Filpill/blog-web/content/profile.md

 The purpose of this website is to document my learning journey and aims to:

-> ***Continually build a repository of information to serve as a referenence guide for myself and other people in a variety of domains.***
+> ***Continually build a repository of information to serve as a reference guide for myself and other people in a variety of domains.***

 The true value of knowledge is only unlocked when you are interested and deeply engaged in the subject matter.